end-of-term/eotarchive/index.md

 [bulk Nomination Tool instance][bulk_nominated].
 The files containing the bulk list URLs have also been added to a [GitHub repository][eot2024_github].

-**Searching the EOT Collections on the Wayback Machine**
+**Viewing the EOT Collections on the Wayback Machine**

-Search for and view historical snapshots of government websites archived during the EOT project in the Internet Archive's Wayback Machine:
+Content archived as part of the EOT project is being made available by the Internet Archive in their Wayback Machine.
+To search for and view historical snapshots of government websites:
 1. Go to [web.archive.org][wayback].
 2. Scroll to the "Collection Search" area and select your desired End of Term (EOT) collection, such as: "End Of Term (US Gov 2024)" from the dropdown.
 3. Type in keywords (for example, a federal agency's name) or a URL.